pawsey-kbuckley/docs-csm/install/prepare_site_init.md

     * `spec.kubernetes.sealed_secrets.cray_meds_credentials`
     * `spec.kubernetes.sealed_secrets.cray_hms_rts_credentials`

-    The 'cray_reds_credentials' are used by the River Endpoint Discovery Service (REDS) for River components.
+    The `cray_reds_credentials` are used by the HMS Discovery CronJob and the River Endpoint Discovery Service (REDS) for River components.
+This sealed secret contains the following:
+      * Default Redfish `root` user credentials for air-cooled Node and Router BMCs.
+      * Default SNMP credentials configured on `leaf-bmc` switches.
+This needs to match the SNMP credentials currently configured on `leaf-bmc` switches or the credentials will be configured later in the install.
+The SNMP username, authentication password, and the privacy password need to be provided.

-    The 'cray_meds_credentials' are used by the Mountain Endpoint Discovery Service (MEDS) for the liquid-cooled components in an Olympus (Mountain) cabinet.
+    The `cray_meds_credentials` are used by the Mountain Endpoint Discovery Service (MEDS) for the liquid-cooled components in an Olympus (Mountain) cabinet.
+      * The `root` user password needs to match what is currently configured on the CECs for the liquid-cooled cabinets in the system.

-    The 'cray_hms_rts_credentials' are used by the Redfish Translation Service (RTS) for any hardware components which are not managed by Redfish, such as a ServerTech PDU in a River Cabinet.
+    The `cray_hms_rts_credentials` are used by the Redfish Translation Service (RTS) for any hardware components which are not managed by Redfish, such as a ServerTech PDU in a River Cabinet.
+      * The ServerTech PDU credentials need to match the credentials for the `admn` user that is currently configured on the PDUs.
+      * The RTS `root` user credentials are unique to RTS and used only within the service mesh; these can be set as desired.

-    Edit `customizations.yaml` to replace the 'Username' and `Password` references in the file so that the values match the existing settings of your system hardware components.
+    Edit `customizations.yaml` to replace the `Username` and `Password` references in the file so that the values match the **existing settings** of your system hardware components.
-    See the `Decrypt Sealed Secrets for Review` section of [Manage Sealed Secrets](../operations/security_and_authentication/Manage_Sealed_Secrets.md#decrypt-sealed-secrets-for-review) if you need to examine credentials from prior installs.
+    See the `Decrypt Sealed Secrets for Review` section of [Manage Sealed Secrets](../operations/security_and_authentication/Manage_Sealed_Secrets.md#decrypt-sealed-secrets-for-review) if needing to examine credentials from prior installs.

 1. Review the changes that you made: